monkjunior/goweb.learn/README.md

 - Compare hashes

 So we can not use bcrypt because we can not look up the user with the Remember token.
 So we use HMAC.
 So how HMAC works ?

+### Prevent XSS - Cross-Site Scripting

+Protect your cookies with [HTTP only](https://blog.codinghorror.com/protecting-your-cookies-httponly/)